yutaozhou/SME/docs/usage/installation.rst

 0. (optional) create a virtual environment, and activate it.
     - download the environment.yml from https://github.com/AWehrhahn/SME.git
     - cd to the download location
-    - conda env create -f environment.yml
+    - `conda env create -f environment.yml`
-    - source activate pysme
+    - `source activate pysme`

 1. Use pip
-    - For the "stable" version (this is not regularly updated at the moment)
+    - For the "stable" version:
         - pip install pysme-astro
     - For the latest version use:
         - pip install git+https://github.com/AWehrhahn/SME.git

-2. Download data files as part of IDL SME from http://www.stsci.edu/~valenti/sme.html
+2. (optional) Download data files as part of IDL SME from http://www.stsci.edu/~valenti/sme.html
     - The atmosphere and nlte data files should be downloaded from the server correctly (assuming it is available) if not you can manually copy them into their respective storage locations in ~/.sme/atmospheres and ~/.sme/nlte_grids
         - atmospheres
             - everything from SME/atmospheres